TelenorStartIoT/tutorials/01-fipy-udp/README.md

 ![FiPy board version](https://github.com/TelenorStartIoT/tutorials/blob/master/01-fipy-udp/assets/06-pymakr-board-version.png)

 In the next chapter you will need the IMSI and IMEI numbers from the dev-kit.
 To get that, type the following lines one-by-one in the REPL (after the >>>) and include carriage return (press enter) after each line.
+If you can't write anything in the REPL, press CTRL+C (or ^+C on Mac) to stop the program execution.
 Make a note of the IMSI and IMEI numbers displayed (or just keep the VSCode editor open and available).

 ``` python
 from network import LTE